1aurend/music51/README.md

 Follow the instructions and press `a`.

-You should hopefully get witness an avalanche of strange seeming information streaming down the terminal window.
+You should hopefully witness an avalanche of strange seeming information streaming down the terminal window.
+Hopefully none of the tests fail, otherwise we've got some bug fixing to do.

 ### 7. Run Chord Crusher